Kududyu/EMTECH/README.md

+#Disclaimer#
+This is a project that is an implementation of what I learned so far on machine learning and deep learning

 ## Introduction

 This notebook demonstrates how to compare a `.jpeg` image uploaded by the user to a dataset contained in a `.zip` file.
 The goal is to predict the class of the uploaded image and compare it with the predicted class from the dataset.